 Majors in the Division of Literature and Languages choose a specific field of concentration, but are encouraged by divisional offerings and requirements not to regard national literatures as the sole criterion for organizing their programs of study.

-Although there currently is no formal film studies major, one of the fields represented in the Division of Literature and Languages is the study of cinema.
+One of the fields represented in the division is the study of cinema.
+Although there is no film studies major, a film and media studies minor is available.
+(Refer to the Interdisciplinary Programs section of this catalog for more information).
 The division offers a variety of courses on film on a regular basis, including courses on American, French, German, Jewish, Latin American, Russian, and Spanish cinema and cinematic adaptation of literature.
 Students can study film by taking such courses as part of their major within any of the division’s departments as well as the program in comparative literature.

 Divisional and general college requirements ensure that students will take courses outside their concentration, but in fields related to it.
 For instance, one such requirement explicitly encourages work in the Division of the Arts.
 A number of courses within the division bring together works of widely differing national origins, some of which may be taught in translation.
 Students interested in engaging literary research that crosses the boundaries of national canons should consider the comparative literature major.
 In it, students will explore the analytic and interpretive challenges that arise at the intersections of different cultures and traditions.
 In addition to comparative literature, interdisciplinary majors under the supervision of special committees are also available; more information can be found in the catalog section on interdisciplinary majors.